-Subscriptions are pricey (over $80 for one year), but if you subscribe to either version of the Chronicle, you have access to the website as well.
+Subscriptions are pricey, but if you subscribe to either version of the Chronicle, you have access to the website as well.

-Non-subscribers may browse some of the website content for free and sign up for the Chronicle’s daily free email newsletter, "Philanthropy Today."
+Non-subscribers may browse some of the website content for free and sign up for their daily free email newsletter.

 The NPQ is a good place to turn for the in-depth discussion of critical issues facing the nonprofit community.
 Very research-based, the longer publication cycle allows for editorial review and more detail on any given issue.